Vietnam - Country Note

 • Scientific and technological organizations (“STOs”).
 An STO is an organization engaged in scientific or technological research and development, or scientific or technological service activities.
 Because the other categories of NPOs are narrower and the definition of STO is relatively broad, in Vietnam, domestic NPOs with a general purpose are often established as STOs by default, even if such NPOs do not have a purely scientific or technological research purpose in practice.
 According to the Law on Science and Technology (as defined in the Applicable Laws), STOs are classified as public STOs, non-public STOs, or foreign-invested STOs based on their source of capital contribution.

 • International non-governmental organizations (“INGOs”).
-An INGO is a non-governmental organization, social fund, or private fund established in accordance with foreign law.
+An INGO is a non-governmental, not-for-profit organization, social fund, private fund, or other form of NPO established in accordance with foreign law and carrying out not-for-profit operations in Vietnam in the areas of developmental assistance provision or humanitarian aid provision.

-The five forms listed above comprise the primary NPO forms specifically contemplated by Vietnamese law.
-However, in practice, there are several informal types of NPOs in Vietnam which also perform charitable and not-for-profit functions, including voluntary groups, clubs, and political and religious organizations.
-Although not necessarily recognized by law, these NPOs gather contributions from their members and give direct support to beneficiaries, which may include SREs, funds, associations, STOs, and INGOs that are duly established.
-However, as one might expect, Vietnamese law is generally silent on specific provisions applicable to these informal NPOs.
-Thus, these NPOs are generally outside the scope of this Note.
+The seven forms listed above comprise the primary NPO forms specifically contemplated by Vietnamese law.
+However, in practice, there are several informal types of NPOs in Vietnam which also perform charitable and not-for-profit functions, including voluntary groups, clubs, and political organizations.
+Although not necessarily recognized by law, these NPOs gather contributions from their members and give direct support to beneficiaries, which may include SREs, funds, associations, STOs, INGOs and religious organization that are duly established.
+However, Vietnamese law is generally silent on specific provisions applicable to these informal NPOs.
+Additionally, although Vietnamese law recognizes religious organizations as legal entities, it does not provide much guidance on permissible activities for these organizations.
+Thus, this Note will focus on the other six forms of NPOs noted.

 In addition to the NPO types presented above, the social enterprise (“SE”) is a new type of hybrid organization combining a not-for-profit structure with an enterprise having profit-earning purposes.
 The SE was established to address social and environmental issues for the public benefit.
 It must reinvest at least 51 percent of its total annual net profit in the implementation of its registered social or environmental objectives.